THE DRAWINGS OF GEORGE GROSZ

 Pete: Folks tend to have mixed feelings about that anthology.
 I think it’s pretty great.

 Tim: that Crumb Kafka book is so rad– I don’t remember where that quote is, though!
-You can browse it randomly on amazon:
+You can browse it on amazon

 Ach!
 It’s only $10…I guess I should go ahead and buy it…